UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 Finally, store the created deployment model using the ``Save`` button at the top-left.

 ### Modeling QuantME Replacement Models (QRMs)

+In the next step, we will create a QuantME Replacement Model (QRM) that can be used to replace ``ReadoutErrorMitigationTask`` modeling constructs (see [Quantum4BPMN](https://github.com/UST-QuAntiL/QuantME-Quantum4BPMN))in a workflow by an implementing workflow fragment.
+Thereby, this workflow fragment will invoke the service for which we created a deployment model in the previous section.

 TODO